 The Labeling of Products Using Ozone-Depleting Substances, for the following containers and products: - (a) All containers in which a class I or class II substance is stored or transported; - (b) All products containing a class I substance; and - (c) All products directly manufactured with a process that uses a class I substance, unless otherwise exempted by this subpart or, unless EPA determines for a particular product that there are no substitute products or manufacturing processes for such product that do not rely on the use of a class I substance, that reduce overall risk to human health and the environment, and that are currently or potentially available.
-If the EPA makes such a determination for a particular product, then the requirements of this subpart are effective for such product no later than January 1, 2015. - 7.4 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart F Recycling and Emissions Reduction: - (a) Servicing, maintaining, or repairing appliances containing class I, class II or non-exempt substitute refrigerants; - (b) Disposing of appliances, including small appliances and motor vehicle air conditioners; or - (c) Refrigerant reclaimers, technician certifying programs, appliance owners and operators, manufacturers of appliances, manufacturers of recycling and recovery equipment, approved recycling and recovery equipment testing organizations, as well as persons selling, offering for sale, and/or purchasing class I, class II, or non-exempt substitute refrigerants. - 7.5 The permittee shall be allowed to switch from any ozone-depleting substance to any acceptable alternative that is listed in the Significant New Alternatives Policy (SNAP) program promulgated pursuant to 40 CFR Part 82, Subpart G Significant New Alternatives Policy Program.
+If the EPA makes such a determination for a particular product, then the requirements of this subpart are effective for such product no later than January 1, 2015. - 7.4 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart F Recycling and Emissions Reduction: - (a) Servicing, maintaining, or repairing appliances; - (b) Disposing of appliances, including small appliances and motor vehicle air conditioners; or - (c) Refrigerant reclaimers, technician certifying programs, appliance owners and operators, manufacturers of appliances, manufacturers of recycling and recovery equipment, approved recycling and recovery equipment testing organizations, as well as persons selling, offering for sale, and/or purchasing class I, class II, or non-exempt substitute refrigerants.

+7.5 The permittee shall be allowed to switch from any ozone-depleting substance to any acceptable alternative that is listed in the Significant New Alternatives Policy (SNAP) program promulgated pursuant to 40 CFR Part 82, Subpart G - Significant New Alternatives Policy Program.
 The permittee shall also comply with any use conditions for the acceptable alternative substance.

-- 7.6 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart H Halon Emissions Reduction: - (a) Any person testing, servicing, maintaining, repairing, or disposing of equipment that contains halons or using such equipment during technician training; - (b) Any person disposing of halons; - (c) Manufacturers of halon blends; or - (d) Organizations that employ technicians who service halon-containing equipment
+- 7.6 If the permittee performs any of the following activities, the permittee shall comply with the applicable requirements of 40 CFR Part 82, Subpart H Halon Emissions Reduction: - (a) Any person testing, servicing, maintaining, repairing, or disposing of equipment that contains halons or using such equipment during technician training; - (b) Any person disposing of halons; - (c) Manufacturers of halon blends; or - (d) Organizations that employ technicians who service halon-containing equipment.

 SECTION 8.
-ACID RAIN
+ACID RAIN REQUIREMENTS

-The permittee shall comply with all requirements of the Phase II Acid Rain Permit attached as an Appendix of this permit.
-All conditions of the Phase II Acid Rain Permit are effective from the Title V Operating Permit Issuance Date through DATE; however, these conditions may be revised by the MDEQ during the permitting period.
+8.1 The permittee shall comply with all requirements of the Phase II Acid Rain Permit attached as Appendix B of this permit.
+All conditions of the Phase II Acid Rain Permit are effective for the dates specified in the Acid Rain Permit; however, these conditions may be revised by the DEQ during the permitted period.